tranhd98/Weighted-Interval-Scheduling/README.md

 A work by: Hung Tran

 # Description
-The project is implemented weighted-Interval-Scheduling problem.
+The project is implemented weighted-Interval-Scheduling problem using python as programming language.
 Using dynamic programming to choose as many with none overlapping intervals as possible to get biggest weighted in interval.
 Dynamic programming is break up a problem into a series of overlapping sub-problems and build up solutions to larger and larger sub-problems.
 (Jon Kleinberg)

 # Requirements
 1/ need to have file csv and with title on the first line. <br />